What are estimated tax payments?

 - You have paid in the smaller of 90% of your current year tax liability or 100% of your prior year Wisconsin tax liability*

-Yes, an online service is available at revenue.wi.gov/Pages/apps/taxpaymentinquiry.aspx.
+Yes, you can verify estimated tax payments for individuals and corporations on the department's website.
 This service allows individuals, corporations, partnerships, and practitioners to verify estimated tax payments when completing a tax return.
 It will only display available payment amounts, so that the correct payment total can be entered on the return.

-In addition, credit carry forwards, extension payments, W-200 payments (pre-payments of tax), and WT-11 payments (nonresident entertainer deposits) may be verified to determine if they are available to be claimed on a return that has yet to be processed by the department.
+In addition, credit carry forwards, extension payments, and W-200 payments (pre-payments of tax), may be verified to determine if they are available to be claimed on a return that has yet to be processed by the department.

-Check the department's estimated tax payments inquiry application at: revenue.wi.gov/Pages/apps/taxpaymentinquiry.aspx and use this information to correct the amount of estimated tax payments claimed on your Wisconsin return.
+estimated tax payments inquiry application and use this information to correct the amount of estimated tax payments claimed on your Wisconsin return.

 Re-check your estimated tax payment records for errors.
 You may be reporting an estimated payment that was applied to your prior year return or was submitted for the following year's estimated tax.
 Also, an adjustment to your prior year return may have changed the amount available for carryforward to the current year.